 Avoid lids on laundry baskets, bins, and other containers.
 They just make it harder to put things away.
 For other items, I’m a huge fan of clear sweater boxes, like these.
 Not only do they hold sweaters in your closet, but they’re perfect for holding beans, rice, and pasta in your pantry, kids’ toys, and more.
 They fit on almost any shelf in any home and can hold most of the stuff in your house.
 I order them by the case.

 Your goal should be to remove the clutter, not create more storage space

 People who think they’re disorganized always run out and start buying baskets, containers, and hooks.
 You come home and try to use them, and they’re not the right type or size, because you didn’t sort through your stuff first.
 That’s just backward.
 All those new containers just end up adding to your clutter.
-In a pinch, though, use these 18 tips to squeeze the most into your storage space.
+Here are some creative uses of space under the stairs that can help you.

 The number one problem for all my clients: too much paper

 The whole idea of a paperless society is a complete myth.
 People are seriously scared to get rid of it.
 Remember, 80 percent of the paper you get you don’t need to keep.
 So it’s imperative to keep weeding out every single day, whether that’s magazines, catalogs, mail, receipts, or anything else.

 Are you holding on to a big piece of the past?